 ILANA: You’ve got the one show about some vaginas.

 ABBI: And then there’s that other show with the other talking and walking vaginas.

 ILANA: I’m not going to watch two TV shows with vaginas in them unless somebody tells me why they’re different!

 It has a strong following from men.
 Yes, men watch this show, on their own, without their girlfriends next to them in control of the remote, I swear!
 It was actually George who told me to get onto it.

-Unfortunately for Ilana and Abbi, by just being two chicks who play the main characters of their show, they’ve been accused of ridiculous things like “sneak-attack feminism.”
+Unfortunately for Ilana and Abbi, just by being two chicks who play the main characters of their show they’ve been accused of ridiculous things like “sneak-attack feminism.”
 Totally absurd, since I can’t think of a more blatant, outspoken, in-your-face couple of girls!
 There is nothing sneaky going on here, guys.
 See it for yourself.

 Ilana and Abbi are the closest thing to real women on TV right now.

 Women can actually relate!
 Abbi wears the same blue dress in several episodes, you know, like real people do, but literally unheard of for TV.
 At no point do they care what you think of them or seek your approval.
 Rather a lot like real people that aren’t acting for the camera.
 They unapologetically do what they want, often challenging male and female stereotypes.
 Like real people!
 You get the idea…